SOCIAL IMPACT

 All women who have completed our work program have the opportunity to do a 12-month hospitality apprenticeship giving them a level 2 qualification.
 There is entry criteria and an assessment process for this project.

-Out of Court Disposal Scheme
+Out of Court Resolutions

 This scheme is being delivered on behalf The Chief Constable of Northamptonshire Police to divert women from the criminal justice system and to help them address their problem(s) that have contributed to their offending.
 The aim of this scheme is to prevent negative impacts of the criminal justice system on women, dependent children, their families and the community.